jmk745/MulticoreProgramming/lab3/ReadMe.txt

 ---------------------------------------------
 Production Information
 	-Written on CLion IDE on Mac OS
+	-Compiles on NYU CIMS - GCC-6.2.0
-	-Unable to compiler on CIMS due to old compiler -Written in C++
+	-Written in C++

 ---------------------------------------------
 How to Compile and Run

-	-In terminal navigate to directory lab2
+	-In terminal navigate to directory lab3
         and run the following terminal command: "make" This will run the makefile and compile all of the present files into an executable named "server.out"